-Beacon Environmental Limited (Beacon) was retained by Centennial Homes (Niagara) Inc. to undertake an Environmental Impact Study (EIS) in support of a proposed draft plan of subdivision to be located on lands identifies as 294 Quaker Road in the City of Welland (Figure 1), the subject lands.
-The lands lie north of Quaker Road and east of First Avenue within the City of Welland Northwest Secondary Plan Area (NWSPA), City of Welland Official Plan Amendment 29 (OPA 29, 2021).
+Beacon Environmental Limited (Beacon) was retained by Ashton Homes (Western) Limited to undertake an Environmental Impact Study (EIS) in support of a proposed draft plan of subdivision to be located on lands identifies as 210 Quaker Road, in the City of Welland (Figure 1), the subject lands.
+The lands lie north of Quaker Road, east of First Avenue, and west of Niagara Street within the City of Welland Northwest Secondary Plan Area (NWSPA), City of Welland Official Plan Amendment 29 (OPA 29, 2021).

 This EIS has been prepared following the requirements of the Environmental Impact Guidelines of the Niagara Region (2018) and the Niagara Peninsula Conservation Authority (NPCA 2022).
-A term of reference for conducting the EIS was provided to the Niagara Region and Niagara Peninsula Conservation Authority (NPCA) for review and approval was provided by the Region on June 15, 2021 (Appendix A).
+A term of reference for conducting the EIS was provided to the Niagara Region and Niagara Peninsula Conservation Authority (NPCA) for review and approval was provided on June 15, 2021 (Appendix A).
 For the subject lands, and adjacent lands, a background review, field investigations, and assessment of natural heritage features and functions were undertaken by Beacon in 2021 and 2022.